Research & Teaching Fellowship

 Rachel is an instruction librarian at UMD Libraries.
 She coordinates first year programming and leads teaching efforts across the Libraries.
 Rachel loves working with graduate students because they make her feel old and wise.
 Her research interests include feminist pedagogy, mentoring for new professionals, and #critlib.
 She likes talking about power structures and gender performance, but not in a boring way.
 She loves babies and surprises and is a 2015 ALA Emerging Leader.
 She can be reached at email@example.com or on twitter @rwgammons.

-Assistant Director for Research & Teaching Fellowship
+Director, Research & Teaching Fellowship

 4100A McKeldin Library, 7649 Library Lane, College Park, MD 20742

 Lindsay is the First Year Experience Librarian at UMD Libraries, where she leads information literacy instruction sessions for first-year students.
 Lindsay loves learning alongside the Fellows and talking about everything libraries with them.
 Her research interests include information literacy, feminist and critical pedagogy, and diversity and inclusion in academic libraries.
 You can reach her at firstname.lastname@example.org.